-Basically, most modern films shot on celluloïd have been using Kodak Vision and before that, one of its ancestors belonging to the Eastman Kodak Film Mfg and for the few others Fujifilm Film Mfg or Agfa-Gevaert Neg.
+Basically, most modern films shot on celluloid have been using Kodak Vision, and before that, one of its ancestors belonged to the Eastman Kodak Film Mfg., and for the few others, Fujifilm Film Mfg. or Agfa-Gevaert Neg.
 Films.

 The industry standard for motion pictures

-Kodak Vision have been since its beginning lusted by stills photographer for its unique look and there are actually several ways to get a hold of 135 rolls of this motion picture film for a photography usage.
+Kodak Vision has been lusted after since its beginning by still photographers for its unique look, and there are actually several ways to get a hold of 135 rolls of this motion picture film for photography usage.

-- Buy a full 400′ Roll and rehoused it in 135 in a dark room
+- Buy a full 400-foot roll and rehouse it in room 135 in a dark room.

 The Look of Film in General

-Film is very known for its random and beautiful grain structure but the particularities that most enthusiast lust for, are the colors, the high dynamic range, the resolution and the highlights roll-off.
+Film is very well known for its random and beautiful grain structure, but the particularities that most enthusiasts lust for are the colors, the high dynamic range, the resolution, and the highlights roll-off.

 Resolution of film

-The resolution of film can be extremely detailed especially paired with modern lenses and modern scanning technics.
-Even though for 35mm film, the resolution can be up to 8K, the image if detailed never feel too sharp, it still retain this smoothness, very close to what we experience with our own eyes.
+The resolution of film can be extremely detailed, especially when paired with modern lenses and modern scanning techniques.
+Even though, for 35mm film, the resolution can be up to 8K, the image, even if it is detailed, will never feel too sharp; it will still retain this smoothness, which is very similar to what we experience with our own eyes.

 Colors and Bit depth

-The colors often muted, still look richer than digital in my opinion, by richer, I mean shades, spectrum and gradation of colors are much refined versus the popping but scarce uniform colors of digital.
+The colors, though often muted, still look richer than digital in my opinion; by richer, I mean the shades, spectrum, and gradation of colors are much more refined versus the popping but scarce uniform colors of digital.

-If you think about it, most modern cameras takes stills in a 14 bit color depth or 16 bit if you are using medium format.
-Today’s video camera are mostly 10 bit or 12 bit for file size convenience and because of processing power limitations.
-Such a compression of colors results in ultimately fake looking skin tones which are off putting and easy to spot.
+If you think about it, most modern cameras take stills in 14-bit color depth or 16-bit if you are using medium format.
+Today’s video cameras are mostly 10 bit or 12 bit for file size convenience and because of processing power limitations.
+Such a compression of colors results in ultimately fake-looking skin tones, which are off-putting and easy to spot.

 Since film is an analog format, the only limitation in color depth is the scanning process you’ll use and the quality of the source.
-That is why films are often remastered years later to look better than their released version.
+That is why films are often remastered years later to look better than their original release.

 Highlight roll-off and Dynamic range

-When I see a video with a narrow dynamic range and abrupt clipped highlights, it just reminds me of all these YouTube videos taken with a early digital cameras, where you can’t even see the color of the sky and a well exposed face at the same time.
-The latest EOS R5C which on paper have 14 stops still looks very electronic in my opinion.
+When I see a video with a narrow dynamic range and abruptly clipped highlights, it just reminds me of all these YouTube videos taken with early digital cameras, where you can’t even see the color of the sky and a well-exposed face at the same time.
+The latest EOS R5C, which on paper has 14 stops, still looks very electronic in my opinion.

 Grain and Softness

-To me film is very detailed and yet pleasing at the same time.
-With high resolution digital cameras, the pictures are so sharp that skins have to be smooth out in post.
+To me, film is very detailed and yet pleasing at the same time.
+With high-resolution digital cameras, the pictures are so sharp that skins have to be smoothed out in post.

-Actually, most cinematographer this days use filters to make the image less agressive in details, filters such as Pro Mist or the built in Anti moiré and aliasing.
+Actually, most cinematographers these days use filters to make the image less aggressive in the details, such as Pro Mistor the built-in anti moiré and aliasing.

 The main idea of photography is to create emotions through an image.
-I think there’s a relation between the photography and the way we perceive life as humans.
-That’s why film has often a naturalistic style to it.
-It looks more organic and real to us almost like painting does.
+I think there’s a relationship between photography and the way we perceive life as humans.
+That’s why film has often had a naturalistic style to it.
+It looks more organic and real to us, almost like painting does.

 Romanticism and Nostalgia

-At the end, the appreciation of film can’t really be quantified, it is something very subconscious.
-Something linked to how we associated these images in movies we saw when we were younger.
+At the end, the appreciation of film can’t really be quantified; it is something very subconscious.
+Something is linked to how we associated these images with movies we saw when we were younger.

-Unless you use tons of color science, luts and profiles like S-Cinetone for Sony Cameras, for example, these digital cameras will tend to look more like a broadcast TV show rather than a Feature Film.
+Unless you use tons of color science, luts, and profiles like S-Cinetone for Sony cameras, for example, these digital cameras will tend to look more like a broadcast TV show than a feature film.

-Not to say that modern digital cameras look worst, but there is just something timeless about film, something very poetic somehow.
-Maybe only Arri Alexa Cameras are capable to mimic these qualities, but we are talking about a 36,000 dollars entry level digital camera body only (Alexa Mini).
+Not to say that modern digital cameras look worse, but there is just something timeless about film, something very poetic somehow.
+Maybe only Arri Alexa Cameras are capable of mimicking these qualities, but we are talking about a 36,000-dollar entry-level digital camera body only (Alexa Mini).

 My experience with Kodak Vision

-As an amateur portrait photographer, I have experiment with many of the traditional 35mm films such as Kodak Portra but never really felt satisfied as I was looking for something more neutral and naturalistic instead of something colored.
-Something without a cooked in grade if you will.
+As an amateur portrait photographer, I have experimented with many of the traditional 35mm films, such as Kodak Portra, but never really felt satisfied, as I was looking for something more neutral and naturalistic instead of something colored.
+Something without a cooked-in grade, if you will.